Sin Kho Ma Lay: Later life

-Surviving as a poor hawker, Sin Kho Ma Lay passed away in 1930, at the age of 78.
+Surviving as a poor hawker, Sin Kho Ma Lay died in 1930, at the age of 78.

 Etymology

 Her artist-name Sin Kho Ma Lay literally means "the little maid carried away on an elephant".
 It is said that she was carried away by Prince of Yanaung on the elephant to marry him.
 From that time on, whenever she performed dancing, she herself and the audience used the name Sin Kho Ma Lay.